 There are several ways you could look at the Ripper murders.
 On the one hand they dragged the plight of London’s East End into the public domain on a blistering national scale, and on the other the murders dealt a substantial blow to working class support for the Berner Street Socialists (commonly labelled ‘nihilists’).

 The Tsarist Police would have been happy with this.
 The Conservatives would have been happy with the this.
-The Liberals would have been happy with this, and the vast majority of Orthodox Jews, keen to preserve their right to exile and the support of their British hosts would also have been happy with this.
+The Liberals would have been happy with this, and the vast majority of peace-loving Orthodox Jews, keen to preserve their right to exile and the support of their British hosts would also have been happy with this.

 But so too would people like Sims.
-The sustained interest of the National Press ensured discussion and debate on a daily basis.
+The sustained interest of the National Press in the Whitechapel murders ensured discussion and debate on a daily basis.
 It was the ‘Grenfell’ of its day, rattling around the press columns like some grotesque political football made from the stomach sack of the victims.
 But as a catalyst for revolution the killings would be potent, but fraught with risks.

 Did the Whitechapel Vigilance Committee organised by George Lusk and Charles Reeve at the height of the Ripper murders have anything to do with the Socialist League on Berner Street?
 The Political Vigilance Committee formed in Stepney some three years before certainly had.
 This particular Committee had been formed by the Socialist League to test the right of Police to interfere with demonstrations (Pall Mall Gazette 24 September 1885, p.10).
 But what if the name was an ironic swipe at the Socialist League for their failures to ensure public as opposed to political safety?
 Inspired by but not in deference to?